Fleet Management Glossary

 CNG – Compressed natural gas.

 CO2 Emissions – The carbon dioxide emissions output from a vehicle.
-When the vehicle is manufactured it undergoes a testing process which produces an official figure used for taxation purposes.
+When manufactured, the vehicle undergoes a testing process which produces an official figure used for taxation purposes.

 Contract Amendment – A formal agreement to change the term and/or mileage of a vehicle lease.